-- other supply cables, control cables, signaling and telephone cables; above, below and adjacent to the welding equipment; - b) radio and television transmitters and receivers; - computer and other control equipment; - safety critical equipment, e.g., guarding of industrial equipment; d) - the health of the people around, e.g., the use of pacemakers and hearing aids; - equipment used for calibration or measurement - the immunity of other equipment in the environment.
+- a) other supply cables, control cables, signaling and telephone cables; above, below and adjacent to the welding equipment; - b) radio and television transmitters and receivers; - c) computer and other control equipment; - d) safety critical equipment, e.g., guarding of industrial equipment; - e) the health of the people around, e.g., the use of pacemakers and hearing aids; - f) equipment used for calibration or measurement - g) the immunity of other equipment in the environment.
 The user shall ensure that other equipment being used in the environment is compatible.
 This may require additional protection measures; - h) the time of day that welding or other activities are to be carried out.